itsNH98/financial_econometrics_labs/README.md

 ## Outline

-Lab A: Introduction to the course, random numbers, value at risk and machine learning concepts (RIDGE, LASSO) Lab A2: Introduction to the course, the "why" and "how" of financial econometrics Lab B: Autoregressive models, VAR and forecasting
+Lab A: Introduction to the course, random numbers, value at risk and machine learning concepts (RIDGE, LASSO) </br>
+Lab A2: Introduction to the course, the "why" and "how" of financial econometrics </br>
+Lab B: Autoregressive models, VAR and forecasting </br>
-Lab B2: Includes calculations of Value At Risk
+Lab B2: Includes calculations of Value At Risk </br>
-Lab C: Unit Roots and Principal Component Analysis
+Lab C: Unit Roots and Principal Component Analysis </br>
-Lab D: Asset pricing tests
+Lab D: Asset pricing tests</br>
-Lab E: Full review of the class before the final exam
+Lab E: Full review of the class before the final exam</br>